ParsaAb13/-Mathematical-and-Statistical-Practices-/README.md

   - Median
   - Skewness
   - Standard Deviation

-""Note: One intentional error is included as a challenge for others to debug or complete.
-Feel free to contribute!""

 - Standard scores such as:
   - Z-scores
   - T-scores

+## Note
+" One intentional error is included as a challenge for others to debug or complete.
+Feel free to contribute! "

 ## Current Focus

 As a junior data scientist and AI enthusiast, I am currently focused on solidifying my understanding of statistical and mathematical fundamentals.
 My goal is to eventually delve into machine learning concepts, including decision trees, train-test splits, and more.